wincent/buildtools/README.txt

 filesystem layout (as described below).
 Use with Wincent projects should be straightforward; use in other contexts may require modifications to be made.

-As an example, to build the latest version of the WOTest framework you would require the following directory layout:

-build
-build-intermediates
-buildtools
-WOTest/trunk

-WOTest expects to find buildtools at the relative path of "../../buildtools".
-Intermediate files should automatically be placed in the "build-intermediates" folder, and the built products should go in "build".
-Provided this directory layout is maintained no other configuration should be necessary.

 ABOUT THE FILESYSTEM LAYOUT